TouK/sputnik/README.md

 ### Gerrit support

-Three parameters are required: your configuration file (details below), Gerrit's changeId and revisionId:
+Three parameters are required: your configuration file (details below), Gerrit's changeId and revisionId. ie:

 ```
 sputnik --conf /path/to/conf.properties --changeId I0a2afb7ae4a94ab1ab473ba00e2ec7de381799a0 --revisionId 3f37692af2290e8e3fd16d2f43701c24346197f0
 ```

+Other parameters are available.
+See them with `sputnik --help`.

 There's a bug/feature in Gerrit when you push same change set identified by particular changeId into two branches, for example your working branch and review branch.
 You can recognize it by the following error message